Get all information you need to make a successful and stress-free move across the ditch.

 Can you drive in Australia on your current driver’s licence?
 Do you need to convert to an Australian one?
 And buying a car… what you should know.

-In Australia, you can drive on your NZ license for up to 3 months.
-Then you will need to transfer your New Zealand driver’s licence to an Australian licence in order to drive legally.
+You can drive on your NZ license for up to 3 months in Australia.
+Then you must transfer your New Zealand driver’s licence to an Australian licence to drive legally.
 Find out how below, state by state…

-When you first get to Australia you will probably need to utilise Australia’s fine public transport while you are looking for a car.
+When you first get to Australia, you will probably need to utilise Australia’s fine public transport when you are looking for a car.
 Uber is available in Australia.
-You can easily rent a car when you first get there, and pick it up from the airport, which makes exploring your new city easier.
+You can easily rent a car when you first get there and pick it up from the airport, which makes exploring your new city easier.

 In this post you will find helpful information on: